Ricardo López (stalker): In popular culture

 In 2000, Sami Saif released a 70-minute documentary, The Video Diary of Ricardo López, comprising a condensed version of López's 22-hour video diary.
 Saif decided to limit its availability as "I want to be there when people see the film, because there are all sorts of things about Ricardo López on the internet.
 I like to be able to talk to people about what it is they've actually seen."

 In 2019, independent Italian director Domiziano Cristopharo released an 87-minute erotic horror film titled The Obsessed, with the working title of Last Day: The Best of Me.
-López's video diary was adapted as the subject material of The Obsessed in what Cristopharo described as "Albania's first horror film" and "a body horror freely inspired to the real story of Ricardo López, Bjork’s stalker."
-The film included the appearance of a mouthed penis with a tongue and teeth.
+López's video diary was adapted as the subject material of The Obsessed in what Cristopharo described as "Albania's first horror film" and "a body horror freely inspired to the real story of Ricardo López, Bjork's stalker".

-In 2022, López's letter bomb plot was referenced by the Adult Swim animated television series Smiling Friends in the episode "Enchanted Forest".
-Main characters Pim and Charlie agreed to help a hobbit-esque forest dweller named Mip deliver a handmade gift to the Princess of the Enchanted Forest, who they've been tasked to make smile again for a portrait.
-After reaching the castle following the accidental death of Mip, it is discovered that the Princess had been unable to smile as Mip had been stalking her, and the gift was in fact a bomb meant to kill the Princess.
-Previously in 2015, the Björk stalker was a topic of discussion on SleepyCast, a podcast involving Smiling Friends co-creator and voice actor Zach Hadel.